Choosing a Part D Prescription Drug Plan

 You can also have prescription drug coverage that isn't Part D but meets the same standards.
 That's called having creditable drug coverage.

 Either way, don't go without Part D coverage or its equivalent.
-If you do and then sign up for Part D later, you'll pay more for your coverage.
+If you do and then sign up for Part D later, you may be penalized.

 Get started by reading the tab below that applies to you.
 If you don't see the right one, try visiting this page on Medicare.gov.
 Then if you need a Part D plan, we'll tell you how to choose one that's best for you.

 How do you get your health insurance?

 Like other kinds of health coverage, the main things to consider are: